 Marketing isn’t the only industry impacted by COVID-19.
-The pandemic has forced the whole world to move online.
+The impact of a global pandemic has forced the whole world to move online.
 Schools and universities are switching to distance learning.
 Conferences, festivals, performances, concerts, and even parties are being transferred to the Internet.
 And fitness clubs are organizing remote training.
 During the pandemic, almost all offline activities lost their sense.
 Marketing markets were no exception.

 In the midst of the coronavirus pandemic, the marketing market finds itself in an unknown position.
 On the one hand, against the background of the general crisis, businesses are beginning to cut their advertising costs.
 So, companies are trying to survive through online activities, in particular, online commerce.
 All this requires advancement.
 How is the industry-transforming and how long will the effect of innovation last?